-Although we might associate snow with cold, a snow-covered landscape acts like a blanket to insulate and provide shelter for animals during the winter months.
+Although we might associate snow with cold, a snow-covered landscape actually acts like a blanket to insulate and provide shelter for animals during the winter months.

 Most northern mammals have thick, warm fur to insulate them against the winter’s cold.
 Even animals with thick fur, however, often use snow to provide added protection against cold and wind.

 Above and in the snow